Congrats to all the BAFTA winners! Catch four of the award-winning films here at Number 8.

 The ground floor of Number 8 including our foyer and coffee bar area; courtyard room and auditorium are all fully wheelchair accessible.
 Spaces in the first row of seating in the auditorium (Row A) can be booked for wheelchair users and patrons with mobility problems.
 To avoid disappointment, particularly for popular events such as PODS shows, we recommend that wheelchair seats are booked in advance, this will help us to allocate adjoining seating for any companions, if required.
 We will make every effort to accommodate customers who have not made a prior booking.

-Please contact Box if you require further details or if you will require additional assistance during your visit.
+Please contact Box Office if you require further details or if you will require additional assistance during your visit.

 Our main toilets in the lobby area and the toilet in our Courtyard Room are adapted for wheelchair use.

-We welcome guide dogs at Number 8 Community Arts Centre and can accommodate them in the auditorium.
+We welcome assistance dogs at Number 8 and can accommodate them in the auditorium.
 Please book in advance so that we can allocate the most appropriate seating.

 Assisted Hearing Facilities

 The auditorium is equipped with an infra-red hearing system for films and digital/satellite live presentations.
 Headsets are available from front of house staff.

-We also have the facility to screen films with subtitles for those with hearing loss subject to availabilty of films with subtitles and audience demand.
+We also have the facility to screen films with subtitles for those with hearing loss subject to availability of films with subtitles and audience demand.
 Screenings with subtitles for those with hearing loss are indicated by (ST) after the screening time.
-Please contact our Programme Manager if you would be interested in these, or if you would like to organise a subtitled screening for a group.
+Please contact our Programme Manager if you would like to find out more about subtitled screenings, or if you would like to organise a subtitled screening for a group.

 For films were it is available we offer audio description AD))).
 Cinema audio description is a fantastic service for people with sight problems.
 The normal film soundtrack comes through the cinemas surround sound speakers in the usual way, and a recorded narrator explains what’s happening on screen – in gaps in the dialogue – through personal headphones.
 It’s similar to listening to a cricket or football match on the radio – having the action described to you – but with added surround sound, which places you in the middle of the action.